The Power of One Big Thing: Exploring the Hedgehog Concept in Business Strategy

 2. What they were passionate about: Walgreens was passionate about customer service and innovation.
 They believed that by providing the best customer experience, they could differentiate themselves from their competitors and build a loyal customer base.

-3. What drove their economic engine: Walgreens realized it was caused by high profit per customer visit.
-They focused on providing various products and services, including prescriptions, beauty products, and convenience items, to increase the yield per customer visit.
+3. What drove their economic engine?
+Walgreens realized it was caused by high profit per customer visit.
+To increase the yield per customer visit, they focused on providing various products and services, including prescriptions, beauty products, and convenience items.

 By focusing on these three intersecting circles, Walgreens built the most convenient drugstores with the industry's highest profit per customer visit.
 This helped them achieve great success and outperform their competitors.